Agent Rollback Was Incomplete: Roll Back by Domain, Not by git reset

 Step 3: Roll back the database migration

-If the migration was non-destructive (only added columns/tables), the old code may still work — leave the schema alone, just stop using it.
-If it was destructive (renamed/dropped columns), you need an explicit down migration:
+If the migration was non-destructive (only added columns/tables), the old code usually still works against the wider schema, so leave it alone and just stop writing to the new column.
+If it was destructive (renamed/dropped columns, changed types), you need an explicit down migration.

 Step 4: Rebuild and redeploy fresh artifacts